 Consider bringing or purchasing your meal before getting on the plane

 - Airlines provide meals for purchase.
 Many of these pre-made meals are high in carbohydrates, fat and salt or may not be available in flight.

 - Bring non-perishable snacks.
 Even the best of plans fail and you could end up stranded overnight in an airport.
 Therefore, you should always have a ready source of food and medicine available.
 There are a variety of commercial products that travel well: blister packs of crackers and cheese, peanut butter snacks, instant cereal, etc. Consider dried soup mixes and powdered energy drinks to use if you get sick and need fluids.

 If you need to avoid drinking the water

 In some countries, the water may be contaminated.

-- The following beverages may be safe to drink: boiled water, hot beverages (such as coffee or tea) made with boiled water, canned or bottled carbonated beverages, beer, and wine.
+- The following beverages may be safe to drink: boiled water, hot beverages (such as coffee or tea) made with boiled water, canned and bottled carbonated beverages.
 You can also purchase water purification bottles and pills in a travel or sport store.

 - Ice may be made from unsafe water and should be avoided.

 - It is safer to drink from a can or bottle of beverage than to drink from a container that may not be clean.